 When you call, leave a message that includes the individual's full name and DOB.
 If a message is not left, we are not able to return your call.
 Calls are typically returned within one hour.

 *For life threatening or other emergencies, call 911 or visit the nearest ER.
 You can also contact Colorado Crisis Services at 1.844.493.8255 or text TALK to 38255 or visit www.coloradocrisisservices.org for more information.

-Bob joined Developmental Pathways in January 2005 and oversees the Case Management and Quality Assurance Departments.
+Bob joined Developmental Pathways in January 2005 and provides executive leadership over all Case Management functions.
 Bob is the father of a young man with autism in a Medicaid Waiver Program.
 Prior to coming to Pathways, Bob worked in both the private sector and government for over 20 years as an attorney and executive manager.
 He has experience in special education issues, healthcare, banking, and Medicaid.
 Bob currently serves on the state Medical Assistance and Services Advisory Council.
 He is a past chair of the Colorado Special Education Advisory Council.
 Bob is a graduate of the State University of New York and the University of Denver College of Law.

 Director of Program Quality